VisheshK65/Inverted-Index-Engine/README.md

 # INVERTED-SEARCH

+Optimizing Search Engine Performance with Inverted Indexing

+Developed a C-based application to enhance search engine speed and performance through the implementation of an inverted index data structure.
+This structure efficiently maps content, such as words or numbers, to their locations within a database, enabling rapid and accurate full-text searches.
+Key features include the creation of a database through indexing, real-time updates to the index as files are added or removed, and result filtering for improved search relevance.
+The inverted index was implemented using a sorted linked list and hashing.

+Skills Gained: C, Command Line Arguments, File Operations, Bitwise Operations, Pointers, Data Structures

 **{ GIST }**
 <br>
 The purpose of storing an index is to optimize speed and performance in finding relevant documents for a search query.
 Without an index, the search engine would scan every document in the corpus, which would require considerable time and computing power.